 This is the process of identifying and initiating contact with prospective real estate clients.
 This is the most commonly discussed piece of the real estate marketing process, even though it’s only a small piece of the process.
-You can successfully generate leads from any of the marketing methods listed below.
+You can successfully generate real estate leads from any of the marketing methods listed below.
 Though all of the methods can work, we recommend choosing and committing to no more than three channels and measuring and optimizing their performance over time.

 2. Lead Nurturing

 Even if you have a long list of qualified leads, you can’t expect them to do business with you - especially if they don’t know you well.
 In fact, the average internet lead will not buy or sell a house for 6 to 18 months and the average lead converts into a client after 8 to 12 touches.
 A lot of real estate agents fail at marketing because they only follow-up with a lead once or a few times.
 If you want to succeed with real estate marketing, you must adopt a long-term perspective and treat your leads like friends, constantly building trust through consistent service and communication.